CodeNinjaTech/Webpage-Saint-John-Koukouzelis/README.md

 # Website Creation Project for PHP Course

-Website Creation Project for the PHP Course of the Department of Programmers-Analysts of the School of Computer Programmers of the Hellenic Armed Forces
+Website Creation Project for the PHP Course of the Department of Programmers-Analysts of the School of Computer Programmers of the Hellenic Armed Forces.

 ## Description